top of page

 There is nothing really fascinating about the meaning of life when these truths are acknowledged.
 The rest of your life’s meaning is either up to you or dictated by your social norms.

-I believe that none of us can really see into the extremely distant past to the first point where humankind was first created or evolved, and how can one truly trust ancient documents that may not only contradict each other but also be inaccurate and even completely wrong?
+I believe that none of us can really see into the extremely distant past to the first point where humankind was first created or evolved.
+Furthermore, how can one truly trust ancient documents that may not only contradict each other but also be inaccurate and even completely wrong?
+What if these largely-trusted documents are well-devised scams?

 Life is an existence into a grand non-existence of void.
 The vast majority of the universe is devoid of sentient lifeforms.